cybergalactic/MSS/MSS Quick Reference.md

 wamit2vessel       % Reads data from WAMIT output files and stores the data as a mat-file containing the structure <vessel>
 ```

-### Data files (mat-files that can be loaded to workspace and used by Simulink templates)
+### Data files (mat-files that can be loaded to the workspace and used by Simulink templates)

 ```matlab
 fpso, fpsoABC       % WAMIT data for a FPSO